Alamo Breast Cancer Foundation (ABCF) established the Patient Advocate Program, a component of the San Antonio Breast Cancer Symposium (SABCS).

 - The 2016 Patient Advocate Program Wrap Up

-The SABCS takes place at the Henry B. Gonzalez Convention Center in San Antonio, Texas.
+The SABCS and Patient Advocate Program take place in early December of each year at the Henry B. Gonzalez Convention Center in San Antonio, Texas.
 By attending this conference, patient advocates learn about the most recent breast cancer research so they can disseminate the information to their local organizations.
 ABCF is privileged to be associated with the SABCS, the largest single cancer conference in the world.

-Since 1997, ABCF has invited representatives from breast cancer patient advocacy organizations from around the world to apply for scholarships (provided they meet specific criteria) in order to attend the early December SABCS conference.
-To date there have been over 700 applicants, and ABCF has provided scholarships to 491 patient advocates.
+Since 1997, ABCF has invited representatives from breast cancer patient advocate organizations from around the world to apply for scholarships (provided they meet the scientific criteria) in order to attend the December SABCS conference plus the education and mentor sessions that ABCF holds for all patient advocates attending.
+To date there have been over 800 applicants and ABCF has provided scholarships to 540 patient advocates.